What You Need to Know About the FDA’s New Proposed Traceability Rule

 While the proposed rule does not mandate the use of electronic records (original paper records or true copies are allowed), the FDA will require records be available within 24 hours of a request.
 Furthermore, they must be rendered in an electronic sortable spreadsheet in cases where the request stems from needing assistance in an outbreak, recall or other public health crisis.
 Businesses will likely need to keep electronic traceability program records in order to fulfill these requests in the proposed timeframes.

 Some products or persons will be exempt from a number of the proposed traceability requirements.
-Exemptions may apply to you if your operation is below a certain production or profit threshold, if your products are sold directly to consumers at venues such as farmers markets, if certain processing procedures take place that reduce foodborne illness risks, or if the end-product is rarely consumed raw.
+Exemptions may apply to you if your operation is below a certain production or profit threshold, if your products are sold directly to consumers at venues such as farmer's markets, if certain processing procedures take place that reduces foodborne illness risks, or if the end-product is rarely consumed raw.
 These proposed exemptions and other partial requirements are highly specific and can be further reviewed here.